 The Number of Sprinklers constant is used to set the number of sprinkler valves.
 This is required so that the control panel knows how many sprinkler valves it must communicate with during configuration of the valve network.
+Refer to Figure 177-1.

-- 1. Push Menu, Programs, VRI and VRI-iS Constants to display the VRI-iS Constants screen.
-Refer to Figure 175-1. - 2.
-Select the Number of Sprinklers field, and enter the number of sprinklers using the numeric kevpad.
+- Push Menu, Programs, VRI and VRI-iS Constants to display the VRI-iS Constants screen. - Select the Number of Sprinklers field and enter the number of sprinklers using the numeric keypad.